MikeSWang/Triumvirate/docs/source/installation.rst

     $ pkg-config --cflags --libs gsl fftw3

-However, it is not guaranteed that `pkg-config` always detects the relevant settings, and it may emit irrelevant warnings.
+However, it is not guaranteed that `pkg-config` always detects the relevant settings, and it is important to ensure the set-up of `pkg-config` matches that of the dependencies (e.g. both are installed by Conda in the same Conda environment).

 .. hint::